Teach With INFOhio

 1. Create and share a resource guide or interactive list of activities that caregivers can use at home.
 This may include step-by-step instructions, materials lists, and links to online resources or educational apps.
 If you maintain a class website or newsletter, this would be perfect to feature around school breaks.

 To help you find STEAM-focused resources and demonstrate one method of sharing activities with others, we’ve created the interactive graphic below, also commonly referred to as a “Bitmoji Classroom.”
 It features resources available through INFOhio (and a few of our favorites from around the web) that have STEAM-related content and that can be introduced in a variety of settings.
 Find STEAM-related content selected by Ohio's educators in Open Space.
 Browse the following content packages for licensed and freely available digital content to use with students.
-STEM: Introduction to Robotics (Grades 3-6) and STEM: The Engineering Design Process
+STEM: Introduction to Robotics (Grades 3-6) and STEM: The Engineering Design Process.
+Feel free to make a copy of this Sharing Resources with Interactive Images presentation, which has two classroom templates, potential uses for interactive graphics, and helpful resources for creating Bitmoji Classrooms.

 2. In addition to providing a resource list, consider sharing interesting educational videos related to your content, demonstrations that would help caregivers learn about the content and how to do the activity, or short video introductions from you.
 A class website or newsletter are nice mediums to share these types of videos.
 Video content like this can be a great way for parents to learn alongside their children, gain confidence in their ability to support their learning at home, and help form connections between parents, students, and teachers as one cohesive team.